 - Materials and Engineering Research Institute

-Other research areas I have undertaken relate to nuclear structure physics, conductive polymers, flame-retardant materials and technical textiles.
-My research employs a combination of modelling and experimental methodologies to study the design-processing-structure-properties relationships in polymers, composites and inorganics from the nanoscale to the macroscale.
+Other research areas Andy has undertaken relate to nuclear structure physics, conductive polymers, flame-retardant materials and technical textiles.
+His research employs a combination of modelling and experimental methodologies to study the design-processing-structure-properties relationships in polymers, composites and inorganics from the nanoscale to the macroscale.

 DUNCAN, Oliver, ALLEN, Tom, FOSTER, Leon, SENIOR, Terry and ALDERSON, Andrew (2017).
 Fabrication, characterisation and modelling of uniform and gradient auxetic foam sheets.
 Acta Materialia, 126, 426-437.